Ah! My Goddess: The Movie: Plot

-Back at the temple, Belldandy, shaken by the damage she caused, is comforted by Skuld, who reminds her of the strength of their friendships and shared experiences.
+At the temple, a shocked Belldandy is comforted by Skuld, who reminds her of the strength of their friendships and shared experiences.
 Meanwhile, Keiichi finds Morgan injured and insists on taking her to the hospital.
 Morgan forcibly kisses Keiichi, witnessed by Belldandy, deepening the emotional tension.

 Belldandy prepares to accept a vaccine that risks erasing her memories to destroy the virus.
-However, the virus, exploiting Belldandy’s link to Yggdrasil, uses the vaccine ceremony to infiltrate deeper, rewriting itself to bypass security.
-Celestin hacks into Yggdrasil’s core via Belldandy, pulling a top-secret program into the vaccine’s magical mandala, creating a massive field engulfing the temple and forest, materializing colossal tree trunks and a gigantic being.
+However, the virus exploits Belldandy's link to Yggdrasil uses the ceremony to infiltrate deeper, rewriting itself to bypass security.
+Using Belldandy as a host, Celestin pulls a top-secret program into the vaccine's magical mandala, creating a massive field engulfing the temple and forest, materializing colossal tree trunks and a gigantic being.

-A flashback reveals Celestin’s rebellion against the Gods due to their indifference to mortal suffering.
-After attempting to destroy the Gate of Judgment, he was imprisoned in the Lunar Prison, and Belldandy’s memories of the event were erased.
+In a flashback, Celestin rebels against the Gods due to their indifference to mortal suffering.
+After attempting to destroy the Gate of Judgment, he is imprisoned in the Lunar Prison, and Belldandy's memories of the event are erased.

-In the present, the Goddesses unite to stop Celestin and Morgan from destroying Yggdrasil and Earth, which would necessitate creating a new world free from suffering.
+Back in the present, the Goddesses unite to stop Celestin and Morgan from destroying Yggdrasil and Earth, which would necessitate creating a new world free from suffering.
 Peorth authorizes using the spear Gungnir, but Belldandy shields Celestin from the attack to protect Keiichi.
-Keiichi borrows Celestin’s power to help Belldandy block the strike, convincing Celestin to relent and release Keiichi from possession.
+Keiichi borrows Celestin's power to help Belldandy block the strike, convincing Celestin to relent and release Keiichi from possession.

 Belldandy, Keiichi, and Morgan are transported to the Gate of Judgment.
-Morgan, who once lost her love attempting this test, warns them not to pass, but they proceed confidently and return safely to Earth.
+Having lost her love attempting this test, Morgan warns them not to pass, but they return safely to Earth.
 Morgan stays behind to tell future couples their story.
 Back in the Heavens, Yggdrasil is critically damaged.
 The Goddesses and their angels sing to restore the World Tree before dematerializing it.
-Alone, Belldandy informs Keiichi that the virus deleted Yggdrasil’s records, freeing him once again to make any wish.
-Smiling, Keiichi replies, “That’s easy,” rekindling their love.
+Alone, Belldandy informs Keiichi that the virus deleted Yggdrasil's records, freeing him once again to make any wish.
+Smiling, Keiichi replies, "That's easy," rekindling their love.